pibooth/pibooth/README.rst

 -------------

-At the first run, a configuration file is generated in ``~/.config/pibooth/pibooth.cfg`` which permits to configure the behavior of the application.
+At the first run, a configuration file is generated in ``~/.config/pibooth/pibooth.cfg`` by default.
+This file permits to configure the behavior of the application.

 A quick configuration GUI menu (see `Commands`_ ) gives access to the most common options: